• In order to improve your experience on our website, we use functionally necessary session cookies, but no advertising or social media cookies.

 Molybdenum adds corrosion resistance and high temperature strength

 Molybdenum primarily increases the corrosion resistance of stainless steels (see Grades and Properties).
-Molybdenum containing grades of stainless steels are generally more corrosion resistant than molybdenum-free grades.
+Molybdenum-containing grades of stainless steels are generally more corrosion resistant than molybdenum-free grades.
 They are used in applications that are more corrosive, such as chemical processing plants or in marine applications.
 There are many grades of stainless steels with different molybdenum (and chromium, nickel, nitrogen, etc.) contents.
-The best grade for a given application is selected based on the corrosivity of the service environment.
+The candidate grades for a given application are selected based on the corrosivity of the service environment.

 As a large atom, molybdenum increases the elevated temperature strength of stainless steels through solid solution hardening.
 This effect is used in heat exchangers and other elevated temperature equipment such as in automotive exhaust systems.